 Get Hands-On Experience and Teaching Grounded in Social Justice

 Field education is where social work theory meets practice in real-world settings.
 As a junior and senior with a major in social work, you’ll gain hands-on learning opportunities in a variety of settings, including case management, community education and organizing, crisis intervention, policy and planning, group counseling — and more — with children, adults, families, groups, and communities.

 Through social work coursework, you will develop knowledge and skills in social welfare policy and advocacy, community outreach, communication and interviewing skills, case management and basic counseling, social work research, group work, strengths-based intervention, and support for individuals, families, and communities.

 Social work is a licensed profession.
-Our Bachelor of Social Work students gain real-world experience during 600 hours of field placement, and graduate prepared to take the licensure exam required to practice social work in Minnesota.
+Our Bachelor of Social Work students gain real-world experience with a licensed social worker during 400 hours of field placement and graduate prepared to take the licensure exam required to practice social work in Minnesota.
 We prepare generalist social workers committed to professional ethics and values, service, social justice, and human rights.
 You will be prepared for careers in

 - child, family, and school social work